 The Foundation thanks Tessa Wheeler and her committee for overseeing the 2016 Education Awards Program.
-Thanks also go to Clydette de Groot for her help in revising the Education Award applications.
+Thanks also goes to Clydette de Groot for her help in revising the Education Award applications.

-In 2017 The FAWCO Foundation is thrilled to offer 10 Education Awards:
+In 2017 The FAWCO Foundation is thrilled to offer 10 Education Awards and they are: